 You’ll be able to find full-time, part-time, and freelance gigs – and for each job source, I’ll mark the types of jobs that you’ll find there.

-Then, near the end of the post, I’ll give you five different WordPress companies that are hiring right this second.
+Then, near the end of the post, I’ll give you six different WordPress companies that are hiring right this second.
 Let’s dig in and get you hired…

 A note before getting started